Javacord/Website/docs/wiki/advanced-topics/playing-audio.md

 AudioSource source = new LavaplayerAudioSource(api, player);
 audioConnection.setAudioSource(source);

-// You can now use the AudioPlayer like you would normaly do with Lavaplayer, e.g., playerManager.loadItem("https://www.youtube.com/watch?v=NvS351QKFV4", new AudioLoadResultHandler() {
+// You can now use the AudioPlayer like you would normally do with Lavaplayer, e.g., playerManager.loadItem("https://www.youtube.com/watch?v=NvS351QKFV4", new AudioLoadResultHandler() {
     @Override
     public void trackLoaded(AudioTrack track) {